TITLE

 and black plastic at the rear. |

-The first UK issue of "Let It Be" has Lemon Yellow paper label
+This UK issue of "Let It Be" has Lemon Yellow paper

 |||